-A: Short answer is yes you can cover your whole collection with one gateway because the range is a few miles - compare this with WiFi which hardly makes it from one end of your house to the other.
+A: It depends!
+Many of our customers can cover their entire building (multiple floors) with one gateway.
 We've deployed gateways in difficult buildings with lots of steel and concrete and not had any coverage issues.

 Q: Is it safe to run one of these?
 Is it a security risk?

 A: While nothing is perfectly safe, running a gateway is very low risk.
 The gateway only communicates over some specific frequencies in specific ways.
 It does not, for example, broadcast any information from your network, nor does it allow general entry into your network.
 In fact, running a separate network for your own sensors is a net gain, security wise, since it keeps sensors isolated from your WiFi network.